-The Dyson V7 sits between the current V6 and V8 cordless ranges, and offers a compromise between the two.
-It has some of the features we loved on the new V8 range, such as the dirt ejector mechanism, but Dyson claims that it also has 75% more power than the older V6 vacuums.
+Dyson’s V7 cordless vacuums sit between the older V6 and V8 cordless ranges, and offers a compromise between the two.
+The V7 models have some of the features we love on the V8 range, such as the dirt ejector mechanism, but Dyson claims that they also have 75% more power than the older V6 vacuums.

-There are three variants of the new Dyson vacuum: the V7 Total Clean (£450), the V7 Animal (£420) and the V7 Motorhead (£370).
+There are three variants of the Dyson V7 vacuum: the V7 Total Clean, the V7 Animal and the V7 Motorhead.
 The only difference between them is that the V7 Animal comes with an additional motorised tool suitable for homes with pets, while the V7 Total Clean also has Dyson’s ‘Fluffy’ soft roller head designed for better pick-up on hard floors.

 Dyson V7 vs Dyson V6 battery life

 The key difference between the V7 and its cheaper predecessor is that you get an additional 10 minutes of vacuuming from the battery.
 This might sound like a lot, but this figure is based on using the V7 without the motorised turbo floorhead on.